Merryn York: Career

 York is an electrical engineer, working in the energy sector in Australia.
 Her career choice, to work in electricity sector, was due to the technical complexity of the topic, as well as the ability to provide a community service.

 York was a Commissioner of the Australian Energy Market Commission (AEMC), and was the Chief Executive of Queensland Powerlink between 2011-2019.
 York joined AEMO in 2022, was the executive general manager of System Design at AEMO, until May 2025.

+York was appointed to the board of Snowy Hydro in September 2026.

 Women in STEM

-York is an advocate of Women in Science Technology, Engineering and Maths, and while discussing the Women in Engineering program at the University of Queensland, commented that, "inspiring women to take up careers in engineering would result in a more diverse, inclusing profession that better reflected communities."When York was appointed the acting chair of AEMC, in July 2025, this meant that all four of the principal energy regulatory bodies in Australia were headed by women.
+York is an advocate of Women in Science Technology, Engineering and Maths, and while discussing the Women in Engineering program at the University of Queensland, commented that, "inspiring women to take up careers in engineering would result in a more diverse, inclusive profession that better reflected communities."When York was appointed the acting chair of AEMC, in July 2025, this meant that all four of the principal energy regulatory bodies in Australia were headed by women.